gerencianet/gn-api-sdk-node/docs/subscriptions.md

 ## Creating subscriptions

 If you ever have to recurrently charge your clients, you can create a different kind of charge, one that belongs to a subscription.
-This way, subsequent charges will be automatically created and charged in your customers credit card, based on the interval and repetitions supplied in a plan configuration.
+This way, subsequent charges will be automatically created based on plan configuration and the charge value is charged in your customers' credit card, or the banking billet is generated and sent to costumer, accoding to plan’s configuration.

+The plan configuration receive two params, that are repeats and interval:

 The `repeats` parameter defines how many times the transaction will be repeated.
 If you don't provide it, the subscription will create charges indefinitely.